Whatsapp Icon

 Different Types of Stem Cell Transplants

-• Autologous: Utilizes the patient's own stem cells, collected and stored before undergoing high-dose chemotherapy or radiation therapy.
+• Autologous: Utilizes the patient's stem cells, collected and stored before undergoing high-dose chemotherapy or radiation therapy.

 • Allogeneic: Involves stem cells sourced from a donor whose tissue type closely matches the patient.
 This can be a relative or an unrelated donor.